migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-03-15 Fri: This week, I concentrated on integrating Groth16 into Solidity.
+I've been working on the decoding and encoding aspects of Solidity contracts to enable calling precompiled functions.
+Additionally, I've implemented several fixes for the backup functionality.

+---

+2024-03-08 Fri: This week, i was working on internal functionality for Groth16.
+I've implemented integration between evm and groth16 library through precompiled contract.

+---

 2024-03-01 Fri: This week, I addressed the problem with the backup feature and incorporated new Prometheus logs to monitor the count of signatures.

 ---